Top 16 Ways to Make Money in Cyber Security!

 16. Get a Cyber Security Job

-The most tried and true way of making money in cyber security is just a matter of getting a full-time company job.
+The best way of making money in cyber security is just a matter of getting a full-time company job.

-So, if no other method appeals to you, consider obtaining a CompTIA Security+ certification and transitioning yourself into the cyber security industry.
+So, if no other method appeals to you, consider obtaining a CompTIA Security+ certification.
+When you’re ready transition into the cyber security industry.

-The great thing is, there are currently over 750,000 cyber security jobs waiting to be filled in the open market and not nearly enough personnel to fill them all.
+The great thing is, there are currently over 750,000 cyber security jobs waiting to be filled in the open market.
+Unfortunately, there’s not nearly enough personnel to fill them all.

 It also doesn’t hurt that companies are willing to pay top dollar for individuals with the right set of skills.